calvitronic/mongo-version-classifier/README.md

 Please run `rename_subdirs.py` on the results from netMosaic to rename the directories.
 Run `run_ntlflowlyzer.py` to get features from the netMosaic results.

 After, please run `classifier_Neural_Network.py` on the features for the neural network model, and `classifier_RF.py` for the random forest model (MOVERC), using the three different datasets.
-The first dataset uses ~100 repositories with binary version classification, the second dataset uses ~300 repositories with multi-version classification (5 versions), and the last dataset combines the first and second datasets.
+The first dataset uses ~300 repositories with multi-version classification (5 versions), the second dataset uses ~100 repositories with 3 different network conditions, and the last dataset combines the first and second datasets.
 Please run `combine_repo_csvs.py` to combine the datasets together.

 The resulting decision trees, *dt_explanation.pdf* and *pruned_dt_explanation.pdf*, from Trustee's output will automatically be saved in the same directory.